cireficc/rails-playground/README.md

 2. `sudo apt-get install curl` - installs the cURL utility that is used to send HTTP requests (like in the next command)
 3. `\curl -L https://get.rvm.io | bash -s stable --ruby` - downloads and installs RVM (Ruby Version Manager)
 4. `rvmsudo rvm get stable --autolibs=enable` - RVM updates itself to the most recent stable version
+5. `rvm reload` - Reload RVM so it's using the latest version that was just installed
-5. `rvm --default use ruby-2.3.0` - tells RVM to use Ruby 2.3.0 (for Rails 5)
+6. `rvm --default use ruby-2.3.0` - tells RVM to use Ruby 2.3.0 (for Rails 5)
-6. `gem update --system` - updates **gem** (the Ruby package manager)
+7. `gem update --system` - updates **gem** (the Ruby package manager)
-7. `gem install rails --pre` - installs the most recent stable Rails version
+8. `gem install rails --pre` - installs the most recent stable Rails version
-8. `rails -v` - checks the Rails version.
+9. `rails -v` - checks the Rails version.
 It should be 5

 If all of the above worked and `rails -v` is giving the correct output, you can move on.